New Zealand - Japan

 This area will be our final opportunity to look for Heinroth’s Shearwater, however, there is also a dark pseudobulweria petrel which has been seen here on a number of occasions which appears to be an undescribed species.

-Due to a deeply shelving trench between New Ireland and Bougainville, this is a fantastic area for cetaceans with the possibilities including Melon-headed Whale, Dwarf and Pygmy Sperm Whales and Orca.
+Due to a deeply shelving trench between New Ireland and Bougainville, the waters off these two islands are a fantastic place for cetaceans with the possibilities including Melon-headed Whale, Dwarf and Pygmy Sperm Whales and Orca.

 We will hopefully also find Black-footed Albatross and there are also chances of Laysan Albatross and Streaked Shearwater.

-After completing Japanese arrival formalities, this amazing trip concludes at the port of Yokohama.
+After completing Japanese arrival formalities, this amazing trip concludes at the port of Osaka and after breakfast there will be a complementary transfer to Osaka Air Terminal.

-Originally designed to accommodate 184 guests, Heritage Adventurer will carrry a maximum of 140 expeditioners ensuring spacious, stylish and comfortable voyages.
-There will be a fleet of 14 zodiacs to ensure all guests are able to maximise on their expedition adventure.
+Originally designed to accommodate 184 guests, Heritage Adventurer will carry a maximum of 140 expeditioners ensuring spacious, stylish and comfortable voyages.
+There will be a fleet of 14 zodiacs to ensure all guests are able to maximise on their expedition experience.

 Main Deck Triple Cabins on Deck 3 are a spacious 22m2 and feature two porthole windows, two single beds and one Pullman bed which folds down from the wall, comfortable lounge, writing desk, private en-suite with shower, ample storage and a flat screen entertainment system.